fikrikarim/blik-challenge/READMETOO.md

 ### 10:55 -
 - _Should I use HTTP request library like [axios](https://github.com/axios/axios)?
 Or [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) API is enough?_
 - On my first tutorial of learning React, I use axios library, and based on this [post](https://medium.com/@thejasonfile/fetch-vs-axios-js-for-making-http-requests-2b261cdd3af5) I think I will use axios library.
+- Finally, it's time to create the action and fetching data from backend for Analytics component!
+- So we create the AnalyticsReducer, AnalyticsActions file with analyticsList function, and connect the Analytics component using connect method from `react-redux`.
+It took quite some time.
+I used my previous project for reference on how to wire these things up.
+And yay it's working.
+- For analyticsList dispatcher, I create three actions, `ANALYTICS_LIST_REQUESTED` `ANALYTICS_LIST_SUCCESS`, and `ANALYTICS_LIST_FAILED`.
+This is useful for error handling, and for showing loading animation while the request take place.
+But I think I won't utilize this function on this project, because it can take some time.
+I should finish the mvp first.
+- For fetching the data, I put the action generator function on `componentDidMount`, after reading [this](https://daveceddia.com/where-fetch-data-componentwillmount-vs-componentdidmount/) and [this](https://www.robinwieruch.de/react-fetching-data/) post.
+(On my previous project I put it on `componentWillMount` hehe)